Current Projects

 The goal is to highlight how much stormwater can be harvested from a small roof surface.
 It can be used for irrigation, then absorbed into the compost-amended soil in the swale, minimizing the amount of stormwater entering the nearby sewer.
 The compost fence displays a fun way to keep woody plant waste on site, that slowly feeds the adjacent planting beds with compost.

-Status: The built elements are currently under construction by Seattle Conservation Corps. members.
+Status: The built elements were installed by the Seattle Conservation Corps. members.
 The planting design for the swale and lower garden is by Wendy Welch Garden Design.